cloudflare/cloudflare-docs/content/ssl/concepts.md

 A [certificate authority (CA)](/ssl/reference/certificate-authorities/) is a trusted third party that generates and gives out SSL certificates.
 The CA digitally signs the certificates with their own private key, allowing client devices - such as your visitor's browser - to verify that the certificate is trustworthy.

-This means that, besides not being expired, an SSL certificate should be issued by a certificate authority (CA) in order to avoid warnings or errors.
+As explained in the article about [what is an ssl certificate](https://www.cloudflare.com/learning/ssl/what-is-an-ssl-certificate/), this means that, besides not being expired, an SSL certificate should be issued by a certificate authority (CA) in order to avoid warnings or errors.

 ## Validation level